 His ghost stories he saw as quaint diversion.
 Initially he just wrote them for Christmas, to read to his colleagues at the chit-chat society in Cambridge.
 And although his scholarly work is still valid, it were these ghost stories that would make him immortal.
 They were his true legacy.
 For they are wonderful.
 Not spectacular, not extremely bloody or gory but restrained, with just the right amount of dread and horror.
-To a 21st century audience they might seem old-fashioned and definitely locked in the past, with its British gentlemen cycling around or going by steam-train to look at antique objects or old churches in a wonderfully simple 19th century Europe where these upper middle class men had absolutely no doubts about their own role in the world.
+To a 21st century audience they might seem old-fashioned and definitely locked in the past, with its British gentlemen happily cycling around on their bicycles or going by steam-train to look at antique objects or old churches in a wonderfully simple 19th-century Europe where these upper middle-class men had absolutely no doubts about their own role in the world.
 But to James his audience his ghost stories must have been incredibly modern.
 No old castles, no deep dungeons of the Inquisition, no haunted queens or kings, no obscure locations in Transsylvania.
 To his readers it must have seemed as if the ghost story could happen to them as well.

 The general build-up of an M.R.
 James ghost story is as follows: An English gentleman, usually a scholar or antiquarian discovers something unusual: an ancient object like a book or antique binoculars, a buried flute, a diary or a painting.
 Or he encounters an intriguing situation such as a mysterious guest at an inn or a locked room in a hotel.
 Events in the story or information given by bystanders indicate that the gentleman should NOT inquire further.
 He should not buy the book, look through the binoculars, blow the flute, read the diary or examine the painting etc. Nor should he try to meet the mysterious guest or open the locked room.
 But he shows hubris and does it anyway.
 Punishment follows in the arrival of the ghost and the gentleman, if he survives this encounter, is affected by it for the rest of his life.

 Every little event in the story is a clue.
-Not, as in a detective story a clue to find out who did the crime, but a clue to the eventual arrival of the ghost.
+Not, as in a detective story, a clue to find out who did the crime, but a clue to the eventual arrival of the ghost.
 And when it comes it is always evil.
 No friendly ghosts, no beautiful castle maidens or heroic knights in armour.
 James his ghosts are always elemental, representations of pure horror and evil.
 The ghost in ‘Canon Alberic’s Scrapbook’ is a biblical demon with a hairy, spider-like quality.
 The guardian in ‘The Treasure of Abbot Thomas’ is a large, frog-like creature covered in slime.
 In ‘Count Magnus’ the count’s familiar is a hooded figure dressed like a monk but with octopus-like tentacles that can rip the skin of people’s faces.
 The ghost of the evil landlord in ‘Rats’ is dressed in chains and has the gait of a skeleton scarecrow come alive.
 And the ghost of the hanging judge in ‘The Rose Garden’ looks like a perverse Guy Fawkes mask: silent, with a large smooth pink face with beads of sweat on its forehead, its eyes closed and only one tooth in its wide open mouth.
 Also, James his ghosts never speak.
 They can scream, laugh or groan or even sing but they never communicate to explain their actions.